 Please Note, you are not exempt from the requirements to hold a CAA approved competency, See item 2 below

-- You will take the BMFA’s Remote Competency Certificate which can be completed via this website (https://rcc.bmfa.uk/rcc) or on paper (please contact the BMFA Office).
+- You hold a valid BMFA Registration Competency Certificate which can be completed via this website (https://rcc.bmfa.uk/rcc) .

-- You take the CAA’s Online test (https://register-drones.caa.co.uk/individual) or hold another CAA recognised competency.
+- You take the CAA’s Online test and receive a CAA Flyer ID (https://register-drones.caa.co.uk/individual) or hold another CAA recognised competency.

 If you ONLY fly certain types of aircraft, the law does not require you to register with the CAA or take a test.
 The activities/aircraft exempted from the requirements are: